33 experienced travelers share their travel must haves for both domestic and international trips.

 Best Electronics and Gadgets for Travel

 If you’ve ever been on an aeroplane with a screaming baby, been trying to drown out the background noise so that you can read a book or even just wanted something peaceful to listen to so that you can get some sleep, then you probably know the importance of having headphones when you travel!

-One of my absolute must-have items, even when I’m travelling with just carry-on luggage and trying to pack as little as possible, my headphones will still go in my bag.
+One of my absolute travel must haves, even when I’m traveling with just carry-on luggage and trying to pack as little as possible, my headphones will still go in my bag.

 There are many different types of headphones suitable for traveling with.
 I personally like Apple’s Air pods because they’re small, discrete, lightweight and wireless, meaning the cables don’t end up in a mess if I have to shove them in my bag quickly.

 But you can also opt for on-ear headphones, over-ear, noise-cancelling or standard wired earbuds.
 Whichever your preference, a pair of headphones is definitely something that you shouldn’t travel without.